Here are the answers to frequently asked questions about traffic signals:

 Stop!

-There are three possibilities:
+There are four possibilities:

 First, check to see if an officer or flagman is directing traffic.

-What you do must take into account all three cases.
+What you do must take into account all four cases.
 Treat your approach as a stop sign.
 If a color appears after some time, the trouble is probably the failure of a single color, and you can figure out which color.
 Observe the other traffic, to find out if it is obeying a signal, or behaving as if it is obeying a stop sign.

 Be especially careful if the only signal out is a complete arrow face.
 Do not assume that you can go when the circular greens on other faces facing you are lit.
 Such a failure can cause the yellow trap hazard.